feedvisor/api-sample/README.md

 ## Installation
-After making sure that your client credentials are set in the constants that are at the top of AuthenticationExample class, run:
+After making sure that your client credentials are set in the constants that are at the top of FeedvisorAPIExample class, run:
 ```bash
 mvn clean install
 ```